yamin-shihab/study-notes/grade_7/science.md

 ## Scientific Method

 * There are numerous steps to a scientific experiment:
   * A problem statement is a sentence in the form of a testable question.
-It is mainly: "What effect does (manipulated variable) have on (responding variable)?"
+It's mainly: "What effect does (manipulated variable) have on (responding variable)?"
   * Background knowledge is previous knowledge that relates to the experiment.
 It can be definitions.
   * A prediction is an educated guess of what will happen and a reason why.
   * A hypothesis is like a prediction, but requires to be tested thoroughly and is more detailed.